Did You Know?

 Did you know seniors may develop a “fear of falling”; causing them to restrict their activities which can increase their risk of falling due to weak muscles, stiff joints, and poor balance?

-Over 2 million seniors visit the emergency room annually just because of a fall resulting in injuries causing brain trauma, bone, and hip fractures, or even death for a senior.
-By providing education and tips on how you can better prepare should a senior family member experience a fall, you will be better informed on what to do next.
-The first step to avoiding a fall is to understand what causes us to fall.
-The second step is to take action to prevent the fall.
+Over 2 million seniors visit the emergency room annually because of senior falls resulting in injuries causing brain trauma, bone, and hip fractures, or even death for a senior.
+By providing education and tips on fall prevention, and how you can better prepare should a senior family member experience senior falls, you will be better informed on what to do next.
+The first step to avoiding a fall is to understand what causes senior falls.
+The second step is to take action to fall prevention.

 We know seniors are more prone to falls and ultimately become afraid of falling possibly causing phobia and other severe physiological effects.
 These physiological effects may limit a senior’s quality of life and stop them from exercising properly, going for walks or just to get up and move about the home.

-As a result of reduced physical activity, the health of a senior may be compromised and may increase the risk of having other sedentary related diseases such as loneliness and depression or other more complex health care issues.
-In any case, it is vital to educate and learn about preventative measures to assist elderly falls in your family.
+As a result of reduced physical activity, the health of a senior may be compromised and may increase the risk of having other sedentary related diseases such as Loneliness and Depression or other more Complex Health Care Issues.
+In any case, it is vital to educate and learn about fall prevention measures to assist senior falls in your family.

-The first truth is, there is no single reason why people fall.
+The first truth is, there is no single reason why seniors fall.
 A fall usually occurs when several events happen at the same time, often called risk factors.
 The more risk factors one has, the greater your chances of falling.
-Most people believe that a fall is a normal part of aging and no matter what they do, falls can’t be prevented or that it won’t happen to them.
+Most people believe that senior fall is a normal part of aging and no matter what they do, senior falls can’t be prevented or that it won’t happen to them.

-The second truth is: Falls are NOT a normal part of aging and there are many things you can do to prevent falls.
+The second truth is: Senior falls are NOT a normal part of aging and there are many things you can do for fall prevention.